DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

     - **Virtualized systems**: used to host one or more OSs within the memory of a single host computer, or to run apps not compatible with the host OS
         - Securing virtualized systems:
             - the primary component in virtualization is a hypervisor which manages the VMs, virtual data storage, virtual network components
+            - The hypervisor is responsible for coordinating access to physical hardware and enforcing isolation between different virtual machines running on the same physical platform.
             - the hypervisor represents an additional attack surface
             - in virtualized environments, you need to protect both the VMs and the physical infrastructure/hypervisor
             - hypervisor admin accounts/credentials and service accounts are targets because they often provide access to VMs and their data; these accounts should be protected